elia-idp/sentence_evaluation/README.md

 * Create a function to clean the sentences parsed from websites.
 * Revise senEx repo for evaluation function.
 * Use cosine-lesk or another function for WSD to find out Wordnet sense offset ID of the word.
-* Create functions update the tables.
+* Create functions updating the tables.
 * Deployment of the function as a AWS lambda.